 Due to online security measures, the secure line used for financial transactions will andlsquo;time you out, if you do not have a key stroke for ten minutes, leave the application, or any other security steps used by the IT team.
 If this happens and the system does not allow you to log back in, you will need to wait until 9:30 AM the following day for the system to be andlsquo;reset.
 Again, this is for security reasons.

 You may access your record by entering the website at www.dieteticsnutritionboard.state.mn.us and log in.
-Youll see the number of CE hours already entered.
-You may enter them throughout the three year CE period which ends in November 30, 2015.
-You are required to have 45 clock hours earned between December 1, 2012, and November 30, 2015.
+You will see the number of CEU's already entered.
+You may enter them throughout the three year CE cycle.
+If you were licensed prior to the beginning of the CE cycle you are required to have 45 CEU's earned between December 1, 2015 and November 30, 2018.
+Continuing Education is pro-rated if you are licensed within the three year cycle: First year - 30 CEU's, second year - 15 CEU's and third year - exempt.

 We recommend you first update your continuing education.
 Once your CE is updated, then proceed to the RENEW License.
 This avoids being andlsquo;timed out as described in an earlier FAQ.